ShareStoryProject/ShareStory/README.md

 Everyone has a story to share, we write a website to communicate with others.
 There are five parts in our project: Home, Travelling, Literature, Entertainment and Contact.

-As we have done a similar website before in university, we just modified the header and footer part for this project due to the limited time.
+We have done a similar website before in university,  so for the header and footer part of this projectwe we just modified details and contents due to the limited time.
 In this way, we wrote the main content of the page and ajusted the header and footer parts for the 'ShareStory' website.

 In the Home page, the users can sign in and sign up (which are  fake ones).
 They can go to the part they want to read directly by clicking the buton.
 Besides, there are some introductions to our writers of the stories.
 At the bottom of the page, there is some contact information for the users.